 The standard template for United courses must include the following:

 - The degree (M.Div., D.Min., etc) and concentration (Theology and Arts, etc.) learning outcomes the course is intended to meet.
 These will be found in the catalog, organized by degree and concentration,

 - The learning outcomes for the course, correlated to the degree and concentration outcomes.
-To do this, formulate your course learning goals as statements of educational outcomes (what a student will know or be able to do at the end of the course) that you will assess.
-See examples of learning goals as outcomes.
+To do this, formulate your course learning goals as statements of educational outcomes (what a student will know or be able to do at the end of the course) that you will assess. (see below)

 - The learning activities or course assignments correlated to the course outcomes.

 - Grading rubrics for the learning activities or course assignments.